Filippo Damian: Loan to Ternana

 On 2 September 2019, Damian joined Ternana in Serie C with another season-long loan with an option to buy.
 Four weeks later, on 28 September he made his debut for the club as a 75th-minute substitute replacing Marino Defendi in a 2–1 away win over Virtus Francavilla.
 On 1 December he played his first match as a starter for the club, a 3–1 away win over Catanzaro, he was replaced by Marino Defendi after 69 minutes.
 On 22 January 2020, Damian scored his first goal for Ternana, as a substitute, in the 92nd minute of a 3–0 home win over Rieti.
 Damian ended his loan with 15 appearances and 1 goal.

 Ternana

 On 31 January 2020, he moved to Ternana on a permanent basis and signed a 3.5-year contract with the club.

 Loan to ACR Messina

 On 14 August 2021, he extended his contract with Ternana until June 2024 and was loaned to ACR Messina for the 2021–22 season.

 Loan to Trento

 On 1 August 2022, Damian moved on loan to Trento, with an option to buy.

+Release by Ternana

+On 24 August 2023, his contract with Ternana was terminated by mutual consent.

+Casertana

+On 6 September 2023, Damian joined Casertana.